fasrc/ceph_rsnapshot/README.md

 # Ceph-rsnapshot

 Scripts to backup ceph rbd images to qcow via rsnapshot.
+Tunable image selection with a regex (current default setup for opennebula vm root disks and base images).

 ## Usage